legend-Xbit/anycoder/README.md

 - **File Upload**: Provide a reference file (PDF, TXT, MD, CSV, DOCX, or image) for code generation or text extraction (OCR for images)
 - **Website URL**: Enter a URL to extract and redesign the website (HTML and content are analyzed and modernized)

-## Web Search Feature

-- Enable the "Web search" toggle to use Tavily for real-time information (requires TAVILY_API_KEY)
-- Uses advanced search depth for best results

 ## Code Generation & Modification

 - Generates code in HTML, Python, JS, and more (selectable via dropdown)